Pilot Licences Explained

 • You can train at your own pace.

-• Less risk in that if there is a substantial downturn which affects the airlines, you can stop the training and continue at a later date
+• Less risk in that if there is a substantial downturn which affects airline recruitment, you can pause the training and continue it at a later date.

-• You aren’t committed to work for a particular company, which might be useful if lots of airlines are recruiting when you complete your training – you can be a bit fussier about who you apply to.
+• You aren’t committed to work for a particular company from the commencement of your training (which you would be if you enrolled on a cadet pilot program on an integrated course), and this might be useful if lots of airlines are recruiting when you complete your training – you can be a bit fussier about who you apply to.

 Modular Flight Training Disadvantages